Denwort/uniagenda/README.md

 - **Routine**: Manage courses and recurring activities with the ability to add, delete, or modify them on a weekly basis.
 - **Tasks**: Create and organize assignments, exams, and reminders by assigning due dates and associating them with specific courses or activities.

-## Distinctiveness and Complexity

-Uniagenda is distinct from other projects because it specifically targets the needs of university students, integrating multiple functionalities into one application.
-Unlike traditional e-commerce or social network projects, this platform combines academic and personal life management, offering a unique set of features tailored for students.
-This focus on academic-related tasks and activities makes Uniagenda stand out from other generic task management tools.

-Uniagenda’s complexity arises from its integration of several interconnected features, including course management, task scheduling, and activity tracking.
-The application employs Django’s robust backend to manage the data relationships between users, events and tasks.
-Additionally, the front-end uses JavaScript to provide a dynamic and interactive user experience, all while ensuring the application is mobile-responsive.
-These elements combine to create a sophisticated and user-friendly platform that handles the student needs.

 ## File Structure

 - `manage.py`: Django management script.